Her name is one of my all-time top 10 favorite females.

 The Speaker of the House made it clear to me, he writes, and more than 40 of my colleagues yesterday, that a bill by Representative Mike Pence, who is a very strong conservative from Indiana, a bill by Pence to outlaw the fairness doctrine, would not see the light of day in Congress in 2008.

-In ruling out a vote on Pence's proposed broadcasters freedom act, Speaker Pelosi also signaled her strong support for revival of the fairness doctrine, which would require radio station owners to provide equal time to radio commentary.
+In ruling out a vote on Pence's proposed Broadcasters Freedom Act, Speaker Pelosi also signaled her strong support for revival of the fairness doctrine, which would require radio station owners to provide equal time to radio commentary.

-That's not actually fairness doctrine is not equal time.
+Fairness doctrine is not equal time.

 Equal time is a totally different thing.

-Here's how the Fairness Doctrine works, or used to.
+Here's how the fairness doctrine works, or used to.

 I'll use myself.